py-lama/loglama/scripts/MIGRATION_GUIDE.md

-# PyLogs to LogLama Migration Guide
+# LogLama to LogLama Migration Guide

-This guide provides instructions for migrating projects from PyLogs to LogLama.
+This guide provides instructions for migrating projects from LogLama to LogLama.

 ## Overview

-The PyLogs package has been renamed to LogLama to better align with the PyLama ecosystem naming convention.
+The LogLama package has been renamed to LogLama to better align with the PyLama ecosystem naming convention.
 This guide will help you update your projects to use the new package name.

 ## Automated Migration

-We've provided a migration script that can automatically update your codebase to use LogLama instead of PyLogs.
+We've provided a migration script that can automatically update your codebase to use LogLama instead of LogLama.

 ### Using the Migration Script